Queensland Cultural Centre: Use and modifications

 The library's extensive renovation in 2006 included the addition of a fifth floor and significant changes to both the interior and exterior.
 A new entrance and circulation system were created.
 The stepped terraces were removed and replaced with a large addition facing the river.
 The new entrances to QAG and QM were designed by Gibson and completed in 2009.

 The new entrance to the art gallery provided alternative access from Peel Street and included partial roofing of the courtyard, a new staircase, and an elevator.
 At the museum, in addition to the new entrance at the east end of the museum, a café was added at the west end, internal circulation was reconfigured, and a new entrance on Gray Street was created to provide access to the Sciencentre, which was moved from George Street to the first floor of the museum in 2009.

 In 2009, QPAC was renovated to meet safety standards and improve access.
 A drop-off area was installed along Gray Street to replace the drop-off tunnel that closed in 2001.
 Changes to the circulation area included the installation of elevators and the replacement and realignment of stairs.
-The lobby bookstore was replaced with a bar, and other bars and lobbies were renovated, removing salmon-colored trim in higher-traffic areas.
+The lobby bookstore was replaced with a bar, and other bars and lobbies were renovated, removing salmon-coloured trim in higher-traffic areas.
 Brown carpeting was installed and the red marble trim in the bars was replaced with black in the Lyric Theatre foyer and white in the Concert Hall foyer.
 Many seats were also replaced in the Lyric and Concert Hall.
 The Cremorne Theatre remains largely unchanged.